jkenlooper/puzzle-massive/README.md

 Other player's piece movements are moderated automatically in order to prevent abusive behavior.

-**A live version is hosted at [puzzle.massive.xyz](http://puzzle.massive.xyz).**

-After 2023-09-09, version 2 of Puzzle Massive will no longer be running at [puzzle.massive.xyz](http://puzzle.massive.xyz) and will be shutdown.
-Details for the shutdown are here: <https://jkenlooper.github.io/puzzle-massive/>.

 ## Version 3 _the rewrite_

 Further development of Puzzle Massive version 3 is at